amirouche/foundation/README.md

 mechanic is explicit about actual people, in particular, when we reply, and cheers a change made by another.

 *versioned structured knowledge* make the implementation of such mechanics more systematic and less error prone as the implementation can be shared across various tools and communities.

-foundation takes the path of versioning data (or things, or people) and apply the change-request mechanic to collaborate around the making of knowledge.
+foundation takes the path of versioning data (or things, or ghosts, (or people)) and apply the change-request mechanic to collaborate around our making.

-**foundation aims to make practical cooperation around the creation, publication, storage, re-use and sustainability of knowledge that is bigger than any known memory.**
+**foundation aims to make practical cooperation around the creation, publication, storage, re-use and sustainability of knowledge that is bigger than any known human memory.**

 **Tech**: Foundation is stored in [FoundationDB](https://www.foundationdb.org/) to deliver, with opt-in,